Pressed between the

 Everyone but me has

-probably forgotten about that incident, and I dare say that anyone notices the slight dent in my cheek that I can see to this day.
-We’ve all taken a few spills,
+probably forgotten about that incident, and I dare say that no one notices the slight dent in my cheek that I can see to this day.

 haven’t we?
-One minute we’re almost walking (or skiing) on water and in the next we’re trying to
+One minute we’re almost walking (or skiing) on water, and in the next, we’re trying to

 stay afloat, clutching a cheek and seeing blood.